khpf88/Lisa-AI-Voice-Assistant/doc/specification.md

 *   **Cross-Platform Compatibility:** The backend (Python and FastAPI) is cross-platform and can run on various operating systems (Windows, Linux, macOS).
 *   **Self-Contained STT:** Faster Whisper is a Python library that manages its own model caching, simplifying deployment as it's not reliant on external executables once set up.
-*   **Local LLM/TTS:** The current focus on local LLMs and Kokoro-TTS means these components are independent of external cloud services, requiring only local resources.
+*   **Local LLM/TTS:** The current focus on local LLMs and a variety of local TTS engines means these components are independent of external cloud services, requiring only local resources.
 *   **Standard Frontend:** The HTML/CSS/JavaScript frontend runs in any modern web browser.
 *   **Containerization Readiness:** The architecture is well-suited for containerization (e.g., using Docker), which would further simplify deployment by bundling the application and all its dependencies into a single, portable unit.